• Menu

 My Son became a UNESCO World Cultural Heritage Site in 1999.

-My Son means ‘beautiful mountain’ and it is pronounced ‘me sun’.
-When you visit the site you will know why it was called My Son!
+My Son means ‘beautiful mountain’, and it is pronounced ‘me sun’.
+When you visit the site, you will know why it is called My Son!

 Where is My Son Located

-My Son is located in the village of Duy Phu 50 km from Hoi An.
-The 142 hectares My Son site is located in a lush green valley supported by the Cat Tooth Mountains.
+My Son is located in the village of Duy Phu 50 km from Hoi An—the 142-hectare My Son site is located in a lush green valley supported by the Cat Tooth Mountains.

 Map of My Son Location from Hoi An